roxspring/zally-ruleset-example/README.md

 ```

 Note that there is currently no official public maven repository to supply dependencies.
-This example uses a http://jitpack.io repository to access a branch build for now.
+This example uses a http://jitpack.io repository to access the latest `master-SNAPSHOT`.
 Tracked in Zally issue [#964](https://github.com/zalando/zally/issues/964).

 ## Docker